ACCA vs CPA: Differences & Career Prospects | Zell Education

 What is CPA?

 The full form of CPA is Certified Public Accountant.
 CPA is often considered to be equivalent to the course of CA in English-speaking countries.
-CPA-qualified professionals are legally allowed to practice accounts across the globe.
+CPA-qualified professionals are legally allowed to practice accounting across the globe.
 CPAs are qualified to prepare tax returns, conduct audits and investigations, help clients make financial decisions, and review records to ensure accuracy.

 acca vs cpa

-Difference Between ACCA and CPA
+What is the Difference Between ACCA and CPA?

-Both ACCA and CPA are widely accepted accounting qualifications.
-However, ACCA is an accounting qualification that is accepted globally.
-While the CPA qualification is primarily focused on the United States.
-ACCA has more exams than CPA.
-However, ACCA exams do not have any sequence while CPA exams need to be taken in a particular sequence.
+However, ACCA exams do not have any sequence, while CPA exams need to be taken in a particular sequence.
 ACCA graduates can pursue jobs in banking, auditing, consulting, taxation, and law, while CPAs can pursue jobs in finance, tax accounting, and public accounting

 Syllabus